 After mixing the cupcake ingredients, you will have a semi-thick gluten free carrot cake batter, like in the picture.
 I do not recommend using a standing mixer for best results because it tends to overmix your batter, making your cupcakes denser.

 Step 4: This is what your cupcake batter should look like after it is mixed.
-I used a slightly thicker size on my grater so the carrot chunks are a little bigger.
+I used a slightly thicker size on my grater, so the carrot chunks are a little bigger.

-Step 5: Line a muffin tin with parchment paper cupcake liners and fill each ¾ full of batter.
+Step 5: Line a muffin tin with parchment paper cupcake liners and fill each 3/4 full of batter.
 You can use a large

 Optional: Let the batter sit for 10-15 minutes.
-This can eliminate some of the grittiness that some gluten free flour blends can have.
+This can eliminate some of the grittiness some gluten free flour blends can have.

 How To Make The Cream Cheese Frosting: